IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

         Console.WriteLine(disco.Error);
         return;
     }
+.. note:: If you get an error connecting it may be that you are running `https` and the development certificate for ``localhost`` is not trusted.
+You can run ``dotnet dev-certs https --trust`` in order to trust the development certificate.
+This only needs to be done once.

 Next you can use the information from the discovery document to request a token to IdentityServer to access ``api1``::